mistralai/platform-docs-public/docs/platform/04-guardrailing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Guardrailing

 ## System prompt to enforce guardrails

 The ability to enforce guardrails in chat generations is crucial for front-facing applications.
 We introduce an optional system prompt to enforce guardrails on top of our models.
-You can activate this prompt through a `safe_prompt` boolean flag in API calls as follows (this parameter is currently named `safe_mode` in the client libraries):
+You can activate this prompt through a `safe_prompt` binary flag in API calls as follows:

 <Tabs>
   <TabItem value="python" label="python" default>